a2anni3/HikingLog/README.md

 # HikingLog

+Living in the PNW, I've been going hiking very often during quarantine, so I decided to make a program that tracks all of my hikes and my miles hiked/elevation gained during this season!

 Created a hiking log to record completed hikes; tracks total miles and elevation climbed throughout the year

 HikeInfo sets up what data a hike can provide